Sukhmai/react-chess/README.md

 # React Chess

 This was a project to teach myself react.js.
 I built a chess app that runs on a website.
 It currently is all local.
+I learned how components work, and how to control state by developing this app.
+It currently checks for valid moves and switches turns.

 ## Todos
 * Add checker for En Passant